 1) Use plain background:

 Lay photos on a plain white or single color surface.
-Multicolor background can confuse the app.
-In the examples below, #1 may lead to wrong cropping, while #2 and #3 are fine:
+Multi-color background won’t work well.
+In the pictures below, #1 may lead to wrong cropping, while #2 and #3 are fine:

 2) Mind the gap between photos: